 ifconfig wlan0 up

-commands to your bash profile to ensure that you never forget to run them.
+these commands to your bash profile so you never forget to run them

 curl https://ipv4.icanhazip.com/